Key Takeaways

 Long-term appetite loss can have side effects that can cause health problems.

-This can make it challenging to eat a complete diet filled with essential nutrients, which can increase the risk of vitamin deficiencies.
+This can make it challenging to eat a balanced diet filled with essential nutrients, which increases the risk of vitamin deficiencies.

 People with appetite loss may experience low energy and fatigue related to undernutrition.